 Quantum Key Distribution (QKD) is a well understood application of quantum technology and there are several metropolitan fibre networks already established for QKD demonstrations.
 However, key distribution is limited by absorption inside optical fibres which mean that transmissions can occur over only limited distances.
 Free space communications do not suffer the same degree of attenuation and single photon communication with satellites orbiting the Earth at several hundred kilometres has already been demonstrated.
 Satellites then, provide an ideal vehicle for distributing quantum key information across very large distances between end users spread across countries or continents.
 The 3QN project brings together quantum and optical expertise from across the UK to develop a new generation of Optical Ground Receivers (OGRs) to work with these satellites.
-These new OGRs will play a crucial role in the deployment of a ubiquitous QKD network, enabling quantum safe communications from London to Sydney and anywhere else on the globe.
+These new OGRs will play a crucial role in the deployment of a ubiguitous QKD network, enabling quantum safe communications from London to Sydney and anywhere else on the globe.
 Argit has invented its own quantum encryption method which are trustless and provably secure.
-Its recently launched QuantumCloudTM delivers the most effective, efficient, and secure form of key exchange to devices - anywhere in the world.
-This new low-cost, lightweight OGR will revolutionise the field of advanced quantum communications and help to secure the global Internet from the threat posed by the imminent arrival of quantum computers.
+Its recently launched QuantumCloud[TM] delivers the most effective, efficient, and secure form of key exchange to devices - anywhere in the world.
+This new low-cost, lightweight OGR will revolutionise the field of advanced guantum communications and help to secure the global Internet from the threat posed by the imminent arrival of quantum computers.

 ARQIT LIMITED

 TELEDYNE E2V (UK) LIMITED

+UNIVERSITY OF CAMBRIDGE

+ВТ

 UNIVERSITY OF YORK

+HERIOT-WATT UNIVERSITY

 REDWAVE LABS LIMITED

 FRAUNHOFER UK RESEACH LIMITED

+NPL MANAGEMENT LIMITED

+WIDEBLUE LIMITED

+AQuaSec

 Much of the cryptography we rely on everyday is based on the difficulty of certain mathematical operations, such as finding the prime factors of a very large integer.
 However, recent advances in quantum computing means that these difficult math problems might soon be solved efficiently, with a potentially serious impact upon our security and digital economy.
-This project will develop technologies for 'quantumsafe' communications, which are not threatened by a quantum computer.
+This project will develop technologies for 'quantumsafe' communications, which are not threatened by a guantum computer.
 It will combine efficient implementations of new quantum-resistant algorithms and techniques from quantum cryptography, which are immune to all advances in computing, including quantum computing.
 The project will build prototypes, test their security and demonstrate their benefits to end users.